Inspect your query pipeline and rules

 Query pipeline stop word rules let you remove terms from a query before it’s sent to the index.

-If a query pipeline contains stop word rules, we recommend that you review its configuration and test several entries in a search interface to ensure that the rules work as expected.
+If a query pipeline contains stop word rules, review its configuration and test several entries in a search interface to ensure that the rules work as expected.

 Review stop word rules configuration